 “As a filmmaker, especially as a white male filmmaker, it’s important to not have a fear of offending because it’s going to happen irrespective of what you do – but also being sensitive to it,” he explains.
 “As your audiences grow and as you get more and more views and get taken more seriously there’s this responsibility to not just make froufrou things because we don’t need that.
 We need to make things that get people to think a little more.
 People are offended and don’t like my stuff sometimes and I get a lot of flack on social media sometimes, but I like that because people are at least talking about it.
 They’re bringing up the point that I’m trying to get across that might not have been perceived how I want it to be – but at least it’s a talking point.”

 Now that we live in such a visually oriented world, the music video has become both a way of show off your filmmaking capabilities, as well as an art form of eclectic expression.
+With modern advances in film technology such as devices like the Mavic 2 Pro drones, it seems as though there are more ways than ever to shoot stunning music videos.
 Kyle, however, sees it as something he needs to do for his own sanity; to make sure he is “creating something completely artistic and out there, and have visuals that have a message, that say something.”

 In South Africa, hip-hop music videos especially are very orientated towards European or American ideals.
 This is a sore point for Kyle, who believes the country has so much more to offer.
 “We have such incredibly strong visuals in our country that I’m trying to explore.
 It’s important to me that we can grow our industry to a certain point with foresight.
 I know it sounds strange, but I want to compete with the directors doing big things.
 It will make me better or make them better.
 And music videos have become an awesome way for young filmmakers to get exposure.”
 He uses a recent music video he’s done with De Les, yet to be released, as an example.
 “We did this whole thing on the revelation of what beauty is and how European influences have affected us so greatly.
 It was a whole ‘burn your bra’ type thing – burn your weave.
 They revealed their natural hair, which is beautiful, which is what we should be celebrating.
 When we realize that, we’ll realize how much cooler we actually are and how much more comfortable we are in our skins.”